Loading...

 How to consume burger bun, egg omelet without glucose spikes

-Add avocado slices to your burger or omelet.
-Healthy fats can help slow digestion and reduce the impact on blood sugar.
+Add avocado slices to your burger.
+Healthy fats can help reduce the overall impact on blood sugar levels.

 healthspan-mbl